CoderDojoTC/ai-racing-league/docs/umn-curriculum/donkey-car.md

 ![Raspberry Pi](../img/umn/rpi.jpg)

-The Pi board is mounted to the top of the car, and it acts as the brain of the car.
+The Raspberry Pi 4 Model B is mounted to the top of the car, and it acts as the brain of the car.
 It is responsible for communicating between itself, the controller, and your devices.
-It also sends driving signals to the PWM, which we will explore next, it records data through the camera, and it’s where you will eventually upload your trained model for the car to drive itself!
+It also sends driving signals to the PWM board, which we will explore next.
+It records data through the camera, and it’s where you will eventually upload your trained model for the car to drive itself!